LLNL/Umpire/docs/sphinx/advanced_configuration.rst

   This option controls whether or not test executables will be built.

 * ``ENABLE_BENCHMARKS``
-  This option will build the benchmark programs used to test ``ManagedArray`` performance.
+  This option will build the benchmark programs used to test performance.

 * ``ENABLE_LOGGING``
   This option enables usage of Logging services for Umpire

 * ``ENABLE_SLIC``
-  This option enables usage of Logging services provided by SLIC.
+  This option enables usage of logging services provided by SLIC.

 * ``ENABLE_ASSERTS``
   Enable assert() within Umpire